-Gabapentinoids (gabapentin, pregabalin) may cause serious breathing difficulties in patients using opioids and other drugs that depress the CNS (eg, sedatives Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+Gabapentinoids (gabapentin, pregabalin) may cause serious breathing difficulties in patients using opioids or other drugs that depress the CNS (eg, sedatives Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
 High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more ), older patients, or patients who have underlying respiratory impairment such as patients with chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
 Alpha-1 antitrypsin deficiency and various occupational... read more (COPD).

 Weakness may be caused by